 Despite federal and state-specific laws that enable and even encourage employees to openly discuss their salaries with others, many employers still uphold pay secrecy rules.
 Many imply these rules instead of stating them outright or in writing, discouraging employees from discussing their wages and implying retaliation if they do.
 These actions are technically illegal, breaking more than one law that protects employees’ rights to talk about what they earn.
 Furthermore, it could be a sign of wage discrimination based on age, gender, ethnicity, or another demographic.

 Pay secrecy has been illegal for more than 80 years.
 If your employer engages in any pay secrecy rules, you have the right to report your employer to the proper agency.
-Retain an attorney with experience in labor laws for help applying to the right governmental agency – especially if you’ve faced retaliation from your employer for discussing your salary or the salaries of others.
+Retain an Orange County workers’ compensation lawyer with experience in labor laws for help applying to the right governmental agency – especially if you’ve faced retaliation from your employer for discussing your salary or the salaries of others.
 You have every right under federal and California law to talk about your wages in the workplace.
 You may be eligible for compensation from your employer for lost wages, demotion, or loss of your job in the event of unfair and illegal retaliation.Read More